mikolasan/mikolasan.github.io/src/markdown/projects/hardware/word-clock.md

 ## Result

 The clock is working.
-I will edit video of the process.
+I will edit video of the process soon.